 By joining a surname project and sharing your YDNA results, you can become instantly connected to dozens or even hundreds of relatives who share your DNA and your interest in genealogy.

-Surname projects can be a great boon to anyone, including those researching their Native American ancestry.
+Surname projects can be a great boon to anyone, including those researching their American Indian ancestry.

 The other members of the project may have already done tons of research that you can incorporate into your family tree right away.

 Expanding Your Search